 Community pharmacy works.

-Our premises are conveniently located health & social care assets in neighbourhoods across the country.
-Our skilled people have the capability to do so much more if liberated to do so.
+Pharmacy premises are conveniently located health & social care assets in communities across the country.
+Our skilled people have the capability to do so much more if supported to do so.

-Even more in this age of increasing automation and digitalisation, the face to face relationship between health professionals and patients matters.
+Community pharmacy provides care to millions of people, in person, daily.
+Even in this age of increasing automation and digitalisation, the face to face relationship between health professionals and patients matters.

-The pharmacist herself or himself is central to the operations of a pharmacy, indeed to its very identity.
-Nonetheless, the delivery of excellent care is a team effort and convenient access to a team dedicated to pharmaceutical care is a key strength of community pharmacy.
+The delivery of excellent care is a team effort and convenient access to a team dedicated to pharmaceutical care is a key strength of community pharmacy.
+Yet the pharmacist is central to the operations of a pharmacy, indeed to its very identity.

 The link between supply and service is our history and our future.
 This link is a crucial element of the established, trusted service model of community pharmacy – namely convenient, face-to-face care from health care professionals, locally responsive and community based.

-Pharmacies must be progressive and modern, while at the same time being true to the historic values of pharmacy as a personal, caring profession.
-In particular, the sector must work to optimise the use of technology to strengthen pharmacy’s locally based service proposition.
+Pharmacies must be progressive and modern, whilst staying true to the historic values of pharmacy as a personal, caring profession.
+In particular, the sector must optimise the use of technology, recognising that the expectations of patients and consumers are constantly evolving.